kfahn22/heart_curve/README.md

 ![](./GIFS/3dheart.gif)

-I also have a shader version which doesn't really work.
-The code draws two hearts displaced from the origin.
+I also have a shader version.
+I tried following along with Inigo Quilez's tutorial where he walks through the steps in general terms.
+I obviously didn't quite get it right, however, becasue my code draws two hearts displaced from the origin.
+(If you move the mouse you will see that there are two of them rotating around the origin.)

 <img class="img" src="images/3d_shader_heart.png" alt="3D shader heart" style=" display: block;
     margin-left: auto;
     margin-right: auto;" width="400" height="400">